Godzilla vs. Mechagodzilla II: Plot

 In the aftermath of Mecha-King Ghidorah's defeat by the hand of Godzilla in 1992, (Note: As depicted in Godzilla vs. King Ghidorah (1991).) the United Nations establishes the "United Nations Godzilla Countermeasures Center" (UNGCC) to stop Godzilla.
 Their military branch, G-Force, salvages Ghidorah's remains and reverse engineers them to build two anti-Godzilla weapons: an aerial gunship called Garuda and a mecha modeled after Godzilla called Mechagodzilla.

-Two years later and one year after Godzilla battled Mothra and Battra in Yokohama, (Note: As depicted in Godzilla vs. Mothra (1992).) a Japanese team comes across what they assume is a large Pteranodon egg on Adonoa Island, an uncharted island located in Bering Sea.
+Two years later and one year after Godzilla battled Mothra and Battra in Yokohama, (Note: As depicted in Godzilla vs. Mothra (1992).) a joint Russian-Japanese expedition comes across what they assume is a large Pteranodon egg on Adonoa Island, an uncharted island located in Bering Sea.
 The egg gives off a telepathic signal that attracts Godzilla and Rodan, an adult Pteranodon irradiated by nuclear waste.
 Godzilla critically wounds Rodan during the ensuing battle while the research team escapes with the egg.
 It is taken to a research center in Kyoto, where it imprints on young female scientist Azusa Gojo.

 Eventually, a juvenile Godzillasaurus hatches from the egg.
 The creature, named Baby Godzilla by Gojo, is concluded to have been left in the Pteranodon nest with Rodan in a manner similar to the brood parasitism displayed by European cuckoos.
 Godzilla appears, once again responding to Baby's psychic call.
 The JSDF mobilizes Mechagodzilla, which intercepts Godzilla as he is heading to Kyoto.
 The two battle, with Mechagodzilla initially having the upper hand until Godzilla disables the mecha with his energy pulse.
 Godzilla continues searching for Baby, but the scientists, having discovered the telepathic link between the monsters, shield him from Godzilla.
 Frustrated, Godzilla destroys most of Kyoto before returning to the ocean.